- Regular Examinations

 - Students must follow the instructions of proctors.

-- Should a student take an inappropriate action during the examinations, the grades for all the courses the said student was enrolled in for the relevant semester shall be "F," in principle.
-Further, the said student may be subject to disciplinary punishment based upon the Ruling on the University of Aizu.
+- Should a student commit an inappropriate act during the examinations, the grade for all the courses the said student has been enrolled in shall be "F," and based upon the University Regulations, the said student may be subject to disciplinary punishment.

 Grades shall be evaluated by judging a combination of examination results, general performance, attendance, and other factors.
 Passing grades shall be over 50 out of 100 points, and the prescribed units of academic credits shall be allotted.